Psychology Internships in Zanzibar

 Visa Requirements

 It is important to note that internships in Zanzibar require all participants to obtain a visa.
 We advise Zanzibar interns to purchase and obtain this in-country (at the airport, on arrival in Zanzibar).
 Interns receive details in advance, which outline instructions for this process (depending on your specific internship details), along with anticipated costs.
-To cover the cost of the visa sufficiently, we ask interns to budget US$250 for the upper limit cost.
+To cover the cost of the visa sufficiently, most interns need to budget US$50-100.
+However, Tourism & Hospitality interns will need to budget US$250, for the correct visa.

 Accommodation and WiFi